mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 `256` is the seed length; `3` is the scrypt hash preset.
 These values are
 configurable: type `mmgen-walletgen --help` for details.

-Before moving any funds into your MMGen wallet, you should back it up in several places and preferably on several media such as paper, flash memory or optical disk.
+Before transferring funds into your wallet, you should back it up in several places and preferably on several media such as paper, flash memory or optical disk.
 You’re advised to use a passphrase with your wallet.
 Otherwise, anyone who gains physical access to one of your backups can easily steal your coins.
 Don’t forget your passphrase.
-If you do, the coins in your MMGen wallet are gone forever.
+If you do, the coins in your wallet are gone forever.

 Since the wallet is a small, humanly readable ASCII file, it can easily be printed out on paper.